naturalneuralnet/home-dinner/README.md

 # About

-This is a simple dinner randomizer I made to help my mum decide what to make for dinner.
+This is a simple dinner randomizer I made to help my family decide what to make for dinner.

-Insipired by my mum asking me what to make for dinner so often I decided to put some of our meals into a website she can tap on to get a idea of what to for dinner.

 Aiming for a an art deco theme and coloring.
-Somewhat inspired by my local Pakistani restaurant.

-You can find the web version here:
+You can try it out here: https://dinner-shuffle.onrender.com/

 ## Table of Contents